CJC-ds/nps-twitter/README.md

 In order to use the code for `get_replies.py`, you are first required to setup a Twitter [developer account](https://developer.twitter.com/en).

 Then create a `credentials.ini` file with the format below.
 Insert your own api keys.
+Then add `credentials.ini` file into the `src` folder.

 ```
 [API]